The Best-Ever Travel Sketching Supplies

 1. Global Art Materials Travelogue Watercolor Book (8.25” square $24).
 I can’t say enough about these books.
 I’m picky about paper and these are fantastic quality.
 I was concerned about buckling because I love my watercolor washes.
 No buckling.
 I was also worried about show-through when using both sides of the paper.
 No problem.
 They’re compact and stay flat with a rubber band.
 Super-big thumbs up from me.

 2. Albrecht Durer Faber-Castell watercolor pencils (about $2 each).
 I brought 24 colors (I actually Googled the colors of Provence so I could match them).
 I did a lot of research on these and tromped around local art stores testing different brands.
 These are not too soft, they have a good variety of colors and the pigment spreads nicely when you add water.

 3. zippered unicorn pencil case ($7 from Blue Q).
-Sturdy, fun, plus plastic coating gives bit of water-protection.
+Sturdy, fun, plus the plastic coating gives a bit of water protection.
 Also, unicorn.

 4. Pentel Aquash water brush ($4 ish) This is what made me love doing watercolors on the road.
 The ability to put colored-pencil lines down and choose when to add water was really convenient.
 This is much less messy than using a brush and a cup of water.
 Three cheers.

 5. white Uni-Ball Signo gel pen ($6 for 3).
 These are the best white pens I’ve ever found.
 They work great on top of watercolor.
 Once they start drying out they don’t flow well (which doesn’t always correlate with how much ink you’ve used) but they’re better than anything else I’ve tried.